Arisophy/django-compositepk-model/README.md

 ## Limitations

 ### 1. Migration(Create table)
-Migration" will fail because "primary_key=True" to multi-column unless "managed = False".
+Migration will fail because "primary_key=True" to multi-column unless "managed = False".
 Legacy tables already exisit, or have to be created by hand.
 Otherwise, comment out "primary_key=True" and "managed=False" while migration.